 SkyDesk Reports also supports full-fledged relational modeling (similar to relational/analytical databases) for powerful reporting.
 It currently supports relational modeling functionalities through Lookup columns.
 With lookup columns you can relate one table with another.
 It also offers cascade-on-delete functionality whereby when a row in the parent table is deleted, it will automatically delete all the related rows in the child table(s).
 Click to know more on SkyDesk Reports Relational Modeling Capabilities.

 The other key difference is that SkyDesk Reports embraces SQL, and supports all major dialects of it.
 This enables users to do sophisticated querying on the data for creating powerful reports.
 We will flesh out this functionality even further in future updates.

 Please read the FAQ #2 before you read further.
 If you require a quick application development environment, with forms, scripting, workflows and basic reporting, opt for SkyDesk Creator.
-If you require a powerful online reporting and analytics service with an inbuilt analytical database support, opt for SkyDesk Reports.
+If you require a powerful online reporting and analytics service with an inbuilt analytical workspace support, opt for SkyDesk Reports.
 SkyDesk Reports also supports Web based APIs using which you can build your own forms and push/update/pull data into SkyDesk Reports from any of your applications.

 In case you require any clarifications or assistance in this regard, please feel free to contact us at